 Section 7 Establishment of Eligibility

-(1) Eligibility for employment in terms of section (5) is established by Church Council.
+(1) Eligibility for employment in terms of Section (5) is established by Church Council.
 If more than five years have elapsed since the passing of the second theological examination without a service relationship having been entered into, the establishment of eligibility or the continued acknowledgment thereof may be made dependent upon the outcome of a colloquium.
 The same will apply where the Pastor has been without an active ministry for more than five years.

-(2) A decision on the eligibility in terms of section (6) may be determined either by a colloquium or by an examination.
+(2) A decision on the eligibility in terms of Section (6) may be determined either by a colloquium or by an examination.

-(3) If an applicant did not give his pledge according to section 9(3) at the time of his ordination, such pledge shall be given later.
+(3) If an applicant did not give his pledge according to Section 9(3) at the time of his ordination, such pledge shall be given later.
 Church Council shall assess whether or not a theologian, who has been transferred from another confession, needs to be ordained.

 (4) The fact that a person is eligible as a Pastor does not in itself convey upon him the right to be employed as such.